-If your program is accepted, all speakers included on the submission form must be registered and present at the NBOA Annual Meeting.
+- If your program is accepted, all speakers included on the submission form must be registered and present at the NBOA Annual Meeting.
 NBOA reserves the right to cancel any program due to speaker substitutions after the program has been accepted.
 All

-NBOA is committed to intentionality and action regarding diversity, equity and inclusion (DE&I) in programming.
-As a part of this commitment, all program submissions will be considered, but priority will be given to those which feature or seek to represent and address a diversity of perspectives and voices.
+NBOA is committed to intentionality and action regarding diversity, equity, and inclusion (DE&I) in programming.
+As a part of our commitment to DE&I, all program submissions will be considered, but priority will be given to those which feature or seek to represent and address a diversity of perspectives and voices.
 NBOA expects that submissions

 and are critical to our personal and collective success.

-The strongest program submissions offer new and different information relevant to innovations in independent school business or that address the most pressing needs facing independent school business.
-The 2023 NBOA Annual Meeting, in particular, kicks off a yearlong celebration of NBOA's 25th anniversary, so
+The strongest program submissions offer new and different information relevant to innovations in independent school business or that address the most pressing needs facing the industry.
+This could include highlighting success in a school's business operations

 through innovation and fortitude or the change management processes that have strengthened our schools, providing a trajectory for the future.
 We are also looking for programs that incorporate BIIS data where appropriate and are unique to, or first

 Key learning areas include: